AaronCiuffo245484/coder_ai_setup/README.md

 ## Troubleshooting

+### Problem: Git reports "Dubious permisisons" on files after server restart

+**Cause**: The ownership of your ssh directory no longer maps to "your" user.

+**Solution**: Run `chown -R root:root /ssh/` and then `chmod 600 /ssh/id_rsa` <- This resets ownership for your current user and ensures proper permissions.

+Thanks to Alex K for pointing this out.

 If you encounter issues where `git` operations take a long time only to ultimately fail, try running the setup script again.